rahma321/heavy-weather-sailing/content/post/EndNote-videos/index.md

 ---
 title: EndNote videos
-subtitle: Honing our process: what we learned making of the second set of EndNote videos for AUT Library.
+subtitle: Honing our process.
+What we learned making of the second set of EndNote videos for AUT Library.

 # Summary for listings and search engines
-summary: Honing our process: what we learned making of the second set of EndNote videos for AUT Library.
+summary: Honing our process.
+What we learned making of the second set of EndNote videos for AUT Library.

 # Link this post with a project
 projects: []